metal/metal.js/CONTRIBUTING.md

 are passing.
 2. Run `lerna publish`.
-3. Edit the release in [github](https://github.com/metal/metal.js/releases) with detailes about what has changed.
+3. Edit the release in [github](https://github.com/metal/metal.js/releases) with details about what has changed.